 - Kevin Hovland (Association of American Colleges and Universities, USA) "A Century of Leadership for Liberal Education in the United States"

-- Thomas Rommel (ECLA of Bard, Germany) "Liberal Arts Networks in Europe: For Present Comfort and for Future Good"
+- Thomas Rommel (Germany) "Liberal Arts Networks in Europe: For Present Comfort and for Future Good"

 - Valery Monakhov (SPbU) "Development of Liberal Arts and Sciences in the Russian Educational Space and the Prospect of Networking"

 5:30pm Panel "Visions of Liberal Arts in the 21st Century"

 - Tatiana Chernigovskaya (SPbU) "Convergence of Science and Its Place in the Modern World"